≡ Menu

 20 Ridiculous Sounding English Words You've Never Heard Before post image

-Many, many years ago, when computers were still the size of wardrobes and the world wide web was a really scary spider’s lair in a science fiction writer’s imagination, my Dad gave me a pair of huge dictionaries that he had picked up from a second hand bookshop.
-He was always keen on me bettering… Read more
+Many, many years ago, when computers were still the size of wardrobes and the World Wide Web was just a scary spider’s lair in a science fiction writer’s imagination, my dad gave me a pair of huge dictionaries that he had picked up from a secondhand bookshop.
+He was always keen on me improving my… Read more

 10 Ways a Missing Hyphen Can Make You Look Like a Silly Sausage